 -Karez Irrigation System: This underground tunnels provide enough water offering to the farmers and their field to support local civilization in the dry and hot oasis.

 -Ancient City of Jiaohe: Built on a 30 meter terrace, Jiaohe is a ruin to prove local splendid history.

 -Ancient City of Gaochang: It was built in the first century BC.
 Gaochang has huge city wall and various temples.
 Unfortunately it was abandoned in the cilvil war of Mongolians.

 -Sugong Minaret: Built in 1777, also called Eming Tower, it is a representative of Uyghur architecture.

-Overnight in Turpan 3 star hotel
+Overnight in Turpan 3 star Turpan Hotel or similar

 Day 3.
 Turpan/Heavenly Lake/Wucaiwan

-In the morning take a ride to Heavenly lake, enjoying the stunning scenery there.
+In the morning, take a ride to Heavenly lake, enjoying the stunning scenery there.